jakobringler/blog/content/notes/VEX Snippets.md

 ## Wrangle Cheat Sheet
 >I try my best to credit and link to any sources.
 That being said, some of those are pretty old and I have no idea where they came from.
 >
->I recommend installing this handy python panel to manage your own snippet collection: [Vex Snippet Library](https://github.com/dchow1992/Vex_Snippet_Library).
+>I recommend installing [Vex Snippet Library](https://github.com/dchow1992/Vex_Snippet_Library) to manage your own snippet collection.
 You can find all snippets formatted as .json files ready to be plugged into the library [here](https://github.com/jakobringler/H_VEX_snippets).

 > [!check] **Hot Tip:**
 >